cbushehry/Taskinator/README.md

-# taskinator
+# TASKINATOR

 ## 1. Description
-Taskinator is an application that helps the user keep track of tasks they need to do
+Taskinator is an application that helps the user keep track of multiple custom tasks they are in the middle of completing.
+This application was built using HTML, CSS, and JavaScript.

 ## 2. Features
- * Add tasks to a list
+ * Add custom tasks to 'Tasks To Do' list
- * Remove tasks from list when completed
+ * Move custom tasks to 'Tasks in Progress' or 'Tasks Completed' when finished
- * Rearrange order of tasks
+ * Rearrange order of tasks / type of tasks
- * Save tasks
+ * Save tasks to localStorage
+ * Retrieve tasks from localStorage so you dont lose your progress.

 ## 3. Credits / Contact
 This application was created by Cameron Bushehry